What Buyers Actually Want in a Dental Practice

 Mentorship programs are especially beneficial for less experienced doctors who want to get to ownership quickly yet may not be able to qualify for a loan immediately following dental school.

-“The associate doesn’t have production support to show a bank that they can handle that level of production in order to get that loan,” Matt said.
+“The associate doesn’t have production support to show a bank that they can handle that level of production in order to get that loan,” Bridget said.
 “We’ll see a lot of these individuals come out of residency, go into mentorship programs and then purchase the practice a year and half to two years after their residency program.”

 Seller Work-back Arrangements